raul23/ebook-classifier-training/README.rst

 - The average feature effects are computed based on the training set.
-- This graph show words that are strongly positively correlated with one category and negatively associated with the other two categories such as zeta (positive for mathematics) and universe (positive for physics).
+- This graph show words that are strongly positively correlated with one category and negatively associated with the other two categories such as zeta (positive for *mathematics*) and universe (positive for *physics*).

   Those words constitute good predictive features.
-- Computer science is a category that has lots of very good predictive features (e.g. programming and algorithm).
+- *Computer science* is a category that has lots of very good predictive features (e.g. programming and algorithm).
 No wonder that the
   ``RidgeClassifier`` was able to correctly classify all ebooks from this category.
-- When you see the word 'energy' among books from the three categories, you are almost sure that they will be about physics.
+- When you see the word 'energy' among books from the three categories, you are almost sure that they will be about *physics*.
 - Algorithm appears twice as good features, in the singular and plural forms.
 Need to do something about keeping only one form of a word (TODO).